ivrit/IAHLT-HTB-GUIDELINES/Dependnecy relations in detail.md

 tree

-Additionally, accusative marked objects of the possessive construction are marked with the obj relation, unlike indefinite existentials which are labeled nsubj (see nsubj for יש + noun phrase).
+~~Additionally, accusative marked objects of the possessive construction are marked with the obj relation, unlike indefinite existentials which are labeled nsubj (see nsubj for יש + noun phrase).~~

+Note that יש את is not tagged obj; see nsubj.

 #### iobj
 The iobj label is used very sparingly, since Hebrew doesn’t incorporate a clear indirect object marking, which is usually mediated by a preposition (obl).
 It is marked in some limited usage, with the same object position marker את, only when the regular object position itself is also marked (i.e. only when there is another object or ccomp):